Botulinum Toxin Injection (Botox)

 Before Injection

-- Discuss previous responses
+- Discuss previous responses if you have had injections before

 During Injection

-- Small needle used
+- A very small needle is used

-- Takes 10-15 minutes
+- Most visits take 10-15 minutes

 After Injection

-- Avoid rubbing injection sites for hours
+- Avoid rubbing the injection sites for several hours so the medication does not spread where it should not

-- Effects start in 2-5 days
+- Effects usually start in 2-5 days

 How Well It Works